Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

 {\em 3) Forward Transfer}: In DaCoRL, tasks with similar dynamics are grouped into the same context and share the same policy throughout the CRL process.
 In each time period, DaCoRL retrieves the policy corresponding to the most similar context as the initial policy for the current learning process, which can enable the agent to get better startup performance on each new task.
-To validate this feature (Q4), we calculate the average training episodic return for each algorithm at the first policy iteration on each task, and the results are shown in Table \ref{table:Forward_Transfer}.
-In comparison to all baselines, DaCoRL always achieves better initial startup performance in all experimental dynamic environments, demonstrating significant positive forward transfer.
+To validate this feature (Q4), we enumerate the average training episodic return for each algorithm at the first policy iteration on each task, and the results are shown in Table \ref{table:Forward_Transfer}.
+In comparison to all baselines, DaCoRL consistently achieves better initial startup performance in all experimental dynamic environments, displaying a strong positive forward transfer ability.

-{\em 4) Generalization Results}: To investigate the performance of DaCoRL in unseen tasks (Q5), we randomly generate $50$ different tasks that have not been seen during training in each dynamic environment, and test the policies learned by DaCoRL and all baselines in these tasks, where each policy is tested on a specific task for $100$ times.
+{\em 4) Generalization Results}: To investigate the generalization performance of DaCoRL in unseen tasks (Q5), we randomly generate $50$ different tasks that follow the same distribution as the training tasks but have not been seen during training in each dynamic environment.
+Then, we test the policies learned by DaCoRL and all baselines in these tasks, where each policy is tested on a specific task for $100$ times.
 The average test returns over all tasks are shown in Table \ref{table:Generalization}.
-In general, DaCoRL features superior generalization ability in most unseen tasks compared with all baselines, except on Type III robot navigation tasks, where its generalization performance is slightly inferior to CDKD but still significantly better than other baselines.
-This phenomenon is explainable since CDKD is the most similar algorithm to DaCoRL and is likely to be comparable to DaCoRL especially when the number of contexts is known in advance.
+In general, DaCoRL features superior generalization ability in most unseen tasks compared with all baselines, except on Type III navigation tasks, where its generalization performance is slightly inferior to CDKD but still significantly better than other three baselines.
+This phenomenon is explainable since CDKD is the most similar algorithm to DaCoRL and is likely to be comparable to DaCoRL especially when the numbers of contexts in both methods are consistent.

+{\em 5) Sample Efficiency}: Compared with Naive (no consideration of environmental changes) and CRLUnsup (identifying environmental changes by evaluating the cumulative rewards during training), methods with a separate context detection phase (i.e., CDKD, LLIRL and DaCoRL) are required to explore the current environment using a uniform policy and collect extra samples for context inference.
+We record the number of agent-environment interaction episodes during training on a sequential tasks for all approaches, and the results are summarized in Appendix \ref{appdix:sample_efficiency}.
+Combined with the experimental results shown in the preceding part of this section, it can be concluded that: i) Compared with Naive and CRLUnsup, DaCoRL sacrifices a certain degree of sample efficiency, but achieves great performance improvement; ii) The performance of DaCoRL is also significantly better than that of CDKD and LLIRL, although the sample efficiency of these three methods is consistent.